jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

     Installing an extension allows for arbitrary code execution on the server, kernel, and in the client's browser.
 You should therefore take steps to protect against malicious changes to your extension's code.
-This includes ensuring strong authentication for your pypi account.
+This includes ensuring strong authentication for your PyPI account.